egraphs-good/egglog/rfc/0001-generics.md

 If the type inference would be an issue for implementation of this proposal, it could be changed to allow more explicit type annotations.

 One option could be to allow using the type names as functions, to explicitly annotate a certain term.
-For example, then the first zip rewrite would look like:
+For example, the first zip rewrite would look like:

 ```lisp
 (rewrite (zip ((Tuple (Pair T V)) (tuple-nil)))